Growing our personal resilience is a vital part of our existence.

 It helps our survival through evolution and upheavals – in life and in business.
 A quick and effective way to build resilience is finding a quote that motivates one to take action in the face of leadership crises.

-In times as these of Covid-19 pandemic, when there are sweeping business losses and innumerable leaders standing at crossroads, these quotes may come as rescue.
+In times such as the Covid-19 pandemic, when there are sweeping business losses and innumerable leaders standing at crossroads, these quotes may come as a rescue.

 23 Rare Resilience Quotes For The Best Business Leaders